 - Luggage transfers from hotel to hotel on all walking days (up to 15 kg per person)

-- 24/7 phone assistance by our local representative in Northumberland
+- 24/7 phone assistance by our local office/representative in Northumberland

 - Extra nights along the trail are bookable upon request